 Raw Material Shortages

 The current shortage of raw materials is causing serious problems for manufacturers, making it hard for them to fulfill their ongoing contracts.
-Given the current supply chain disruptions, the requests for metal parts by OEMs have been met with delays from suppliers that don’t have the capacity to meet increasing demand, leading to unwanted downtime.
+Given the current supply chain disruptions, the requests for corrugated metal parts by OEMs have been met with delays from suppliers that don’t have the capacity to meet increasing demand, leading to unwanted downtime.
 Shortages have already started taking effect and will have increasingly severe consequences, including:

 - Rising Material Prices – Since March of 2020, steel prices are up a staggering 215%.
 As demand continues to rise and supplies remain tight, prices naturally rise, impacting your bottom line.